Navknight/SpeakingLua/README.md

 # SpeakingLua
 ###### A project to interpret a subset of Lua.
 Lua is dynamically typed and needs no explicit casts for type.
 Check the [Lua reference manual](https://www.lua.org/manual/) for details.
-The interfaces for our code and the meaning of each step can be found [here](https://ruslanspivak.com/lsbasi-part7/).
-The given is part 7, the bare minimum to get started.

 ##### How to Use
 Run test_semantiff.py